pppineapple/ProximityCaculated/README.md

 │   ├─ medicine1               # target genes for medicine1
 │   └─ medicine2               # target genes for medicine2
-├─ main.py                     # main script of caculating proximity for example data └─ README.md
+├─ main.py                     # main script of caculating proximity for example data ├─ main_mult.py                # main script of caculating proximity for example data, which can be caculating proximity for example data repeatedly.
+└─ README.md
 ```